yaronf/I-D/STAR/draft-sheffer-acme-star.md

   The CDN is required to use this template for every CSR created under the same delegation.
 - DNO has registered through the ACME interface exposed by the Certificate Authority (CA) using the usual ACME registration procedure.
 The DNO shall, at the registration stage, query the ACME server for the supported STAR capabilities – for example: the minimum validity period of the issued certificate, the maximum duration of the automatic renewal process (either as a maximum number of renewal events, or as its maximum absolute life-span).

 [^1]: Note that, under this assumption, the key used to authenticate the CDN to the DNO becomes a critical asset for the security of the proposed protocol, and that certain interactions (e.g., CSR submission) might require a stronger authentication mechanism.
-For example, stacking a further authentication factor on top of CDN's LURK key would allow to distinguish an attacker that has only managed to successfully attack the CDN's LURK key from the legitimate CDN.
+For example, stacking a further authentication factor on top of CDN's STAR key would allow to distinguish an attacker that has only managed to successfully attack the CDN's STAR key from the legitimate CDN.

 ## Bootstrap
 {: #proto-bootstrap}

-CDN (LURK client) generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed CSR template, and sends it to the DNO (LURK server) over the pre-established LURK channel.
-The DNO uses the CDN identity provided on the LURK channel to look up the CSR template that applies to the requesting CDN and decides whether or not to accept the request.
-(TBD: This is probably a case that would require a further authentication stage over the one provided by the mutual-authenticated LURK channel?)
+CDN (STAR Client) generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed CSR template, and sends it to the DNO (STAR Proxy) over the pre-established STAR channel.
+The DNO uses the CDN identity provided on the STAR channel to look up the CSR template that applies to the requesting CDN and decides whether or not to accept the request.
+(TBD: This is probably a case that would require a further authentication stage over the one provided by the mutual-authenticated STAR channel?)
 Assuming everything is in order, it then "forwards" the CDN request to the ACME CA by means of the usual ACME application procedure.
-Specifically, DNO, in its role as a ACME/STAR client, requests the CA a STAR certificate, i.e., one that:
+Specifically, DNO, in its role as an ACME client, requests the CA a STAR certificate, i.e., one that:

 - Has a short validity (e.g., 24 to 72 hours);
 - Is automatically renewed by the CA for a certain period of time;
 - Is downloadable from a (highly available) public link without requiring any special authorisation.

 Other than that, the ACME protocol flows as normal between DNO and CA, in particular DNO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.
 The DNO is given back a unique identifier for the issued STAR certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)

 Concurrently, a 202 response has been sent back to the CDN with an endpoint to  poll for completion of the certificate generation process.

 The bootstrap phase ends when the DNO obtains the OK from the ACME CA and posts the certificate's URL to the "completion endpoint" where the CDN can retrieve it.
 The information that is passed on to the CDN at this stage also includes details about how much time before the certificate expires can the CDN expect the replacement to be ready.

 ~~~~~~~~~~
                      ...........................
-LURK                 :  LURK          ACME/STAR:              ACME/STAR
+STAR                 :  STAR           ACME    :              ACME/STAR
-Client               :  Server         Client  :               Server
+Client               :  Proxy          Client  :               Server
   |                  :    |               |    :                  |
   |                  :    |               |   ACME registration   |
   +-------.          :    |               |<--------------------->|